Adarsh-OPP/Ai-and-Data-Science/README.md

 Analyze the spread and trend of COVID-19 cases in India with interactive visualizations.
 - 📅 Time-series analysis of daily cases
 - 🗺️ State-wise comparison and trends
-- 📈 Plots using Matplotlib & Seaborn
+- 📈 Plots using Matplotlib
 - 🧹 Data cleaning from raw CSV files

 ---